 - Assessments under the NEP are collaborative.
 How do we ensure connectivity between all the stakeholders in the academic system?

-- How do we transform these ideas into a product that can be standardised throughout the schools under NCERT/CBSE?
+- How can we standardize these ideas into a product applicable to all schools under NCERT/CBSE?

 To help answer these questions, a panel of experts who worked very closely with Holistic Progress Cards, shared their learnings.